 Have you ever wondered why your bra feels uncomfortable after a few hours?
 Why the straps slip, why the underwire hurts, or why your bust slightly spills out of the cup?
-The answer is often much simpler than you think: you simply aren't wearing the right bra size.
-And you're not alone!
+The answer is often much simpler than you think: you are simply not wearing the right bra size.
+And you are not alone!
 According to several studies, nearly 80% of women wear the wrong size.
-So today, let's review together so you can finally say goodbye to bras that ruin your life.
+So today, let's review this together so you can finally say goodbye to bras that ruin your life.

-To take bra measurements, follow these simple steps:
+To take your bra measurement, follow these simple steps:

 -